ozo-vehe/memoir/README.md

 5. **Test with Postman:**
    - Install Postman from [postman.com](https://www.postman.com/).
    - Open Postman and create a new collection to manage your Memoir API requests.
    - Use Postman to send requests to `http://localhost:3000` (or the appropriate URL where your backend is running) to interact with the Memoir API.
-You can create, retrieve, update, delete, and export notes using various HTTP methods (GET, POST, PUT, DELETE).
+You can create, retrieve, update, delete, and export notes using various HTTP methods (GET, POST, PATCH, DELETE).

 **Conclusion:**